aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/convert-document-to-pdf/_index.md

 title: Convert Document to PDF – Aspose.Words for Java
 articleTitle: Convert Document to PDF
 linktitle: Convert Document to PDF
-description: "Aspose.Words for Java allows you to convert a document in any supported format to PDF easily and fast instead of using docx4j."
+description: "Convert a document in any supported format to PDF easily and fast instead of using docx4j."
 type: docs
 weight: 40
 url: /java/convert-document-to-pdf/